 The problem of “negativity” on X

 In his message published on January 4, Elon Musk explains that the current "negativity" of certain content on X certainly generates a commitment important, but does not guarantee long-term user satisfaction.
-Clearly, staying glued to the screen for heated debates or depressing news would not contribute to an enriching experience.
+In short, staying glued to the screen for heated debates or depressing news would not contribute to an enriching experience.

 A mixed reception

-- Who will decide on the criteria?
+- Who will decide the criteria?
 Some users fear that these changes will promote a sanitized version of information, controlled by algorithmic biases.

 A change of strategy?